eteeselink/fakethat/README.md

 ### Getting the binaries

-Currently: Compile from source with a single `xbuild FakeThat.sln` on the command line (install Mono first).
+Currently: Compile from source.
+On the command line, do:
-The resulting FakeThat.dll will work on both Mono and .NET.
+* `xbuild FakeThat.sln` (Mono)
+* `msbuild FakeThat.sln` (.NET)

-`FakeThat.sln` is a Visual Studio 2010 solution, and I expect that it also works in MonoDevelop.
+Alternatively, open the solution in your favourite IDE. `FakeThat.sln` is a Visual Studio 2010 solution, and I expect that it also works in MonoDevelop.

+The resulting `FakeThat.dll` will work on both Mono and .NET.

 TODO:
 * Download binaries